 Retros can be beneficial in many scenarios, not just client projects.
 We can use them to evaluate processes, experiences, or systems as well.

-PMs use retros at the end of a sprint to help facilitate improvements to the delivery process, improving each iteration.
-They also occur at the end of a project to evaluate learning from end to end (sales to launch, or conception to delivery) of the project process (called post mortems – an archaic term, let’s use project retrospectives instead).
+Scrum teams use retros at the end of a sprint to help facilitate improvements to the delivery process, improving each iteration.
+They also occur at the end of a project to evaluate learning from end to end (sales to launch, or conception to delivery) of the project process .

-Project retrospectives may be useful for client projects, internal ones (we did a retro for the company retreat) and they may be helpful to evaluate a process (we did one for the business planning process at the conclusion of the financial year and will do one for the OKR planning process soon).
+Project retrospectives may be useful for client projects, internal ones (we do a retro for the company retreat) and they may be helpful to evaluate a process.

 Basically, any situation from which we would like to improve can benefit from inspection, so we can adapt and improve for the future.